We’ve all heard of Colorado’s ski and snowboard resorts, but there’s more to this state than world-renowned slopes.

 Want to see the history of humanity in Colorado?
 Go off the beaten path to the Canyons of the Ancients National Monument.
 After being inhabited for over 10,000 years, this monument has accumulated the highest density of archeological sites in the United States.
 Explore over 8,300 recorded sites across 174,000 acres of protected land.

 You’ll get to see the remnants of rock carvings, dams, shrines, and entire villages created by the land’s former inhabitants.
-It’s an immersive lesson on the people of the Ancestral Puebloan culture and beyond.
+It’s an immersive lesson on the people of the Ancestral Pueblan culture and beyond.
 View smaller-scale artifacts by visiting the Canyons of the Ancients Visitor Center and Museum, which features a research collection of millions of artifacts, like handmade pottery and bone tools.
 Not to mention, there are two archeological sites dating back to the 12th century sitting just outside the building.

 To encourage the kids to engage with this marvel, download the free outdoor detective app called Agents of Discovery.
 They’ll be busy solving educational clues while you relax and breathe in the monument’s timeless beauty.